fcgomezr/Udacity-Project-3/README.md

 )
 ```

+The experiment ran on a remote compute cluster with the progress tracked real time using the `RunDetails` widget as shown below:

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?